yasinfahmy/Extended-Snake-Game/README.md

 - Implemented a new feature with golden apples that makes the snake invulnerable.
 - Implemented timers for the "color effect" and invulnerability.
 - Made it possible to restart the game in the end screen
-- Solved collision bug, which was caused by pressing two keys at once
+- Solved collision a bug, which was caused by pressing two keys at once

  ## Pictures